Person walking down a sunlit path surrounded by trees at sunrise

 Self-harming behaviors (cutting, suicide, or suicide attempts) occur more often if someone is diagnosed with BPD as compared to other mental health issues.
 There are several reasons why the risk rate for self-harm is higher in patients with BPD.

 One of the symptoms of BPD is intense emotional experiences.
 To avoid or decrease the pain from these experiences, people can engage in risky behaviors like self-harm or suicide.
-Acts of self-harm, suicidal thoughts, or attempted suicide require immediate care.
+Acts of self-harm, suicidal thoughts, or attempted suicide require emergency care.
+Individuals and loved ones in crisis are strongly advised to dial 911.

 Medication Stabilization Support

-The severity of patients’ BPD symptoms determines outpatient care.
+The severity of patients’ BPD symptoms determines the type of outpatient care they may need.
 Ocean View has two levels of outpatient care that provide structured support.

 Partial Hospitalization Program (PHP)